imagej/imagej.github.io/_pages/develop/source.md

 [https://search.imagej.net/](https://search.imagej.net/)
 using the Javadoc button.

-### Running ImageJ1 unit tests
+### Running ImageJ 1.x unit tests

-We have written a substantial number of unit tests to exercise [ImageJ 1.x](/software/imagej1) functionality.
-See the [Unit tests for ImageJ1](/develop/ij1-unit-tests) page for more information.
+We have written a substantial number of unit tests to exercise [ImageJ 1.x](/software/imagej-1.x) functionality.
+See the [Unit tests for ImageJ 1.x](/develop/ij1-unit-tests) page for more information.